Concordium/concordium.github.io/source/mainnet/net/resources/glossary.rst

    Genesis Block

       The first :term:`block` in a :term:`chain`.
 The genesis block establishes the starting state of the chain, before any transactions have occurred.

+   Guardian

+      One of a number of independent, trustworthy individuals who serve guardians in the election.
+All guardians must participate in a key ceremony to create a key to encrypt the election and may participate in the accompanying tally ceremony(s) to decrypt the tally(s).
+A guardian is available if they are available for the tally ceremony.
+A guardian is missing if they cannot attend the tally ceremony.

    Identity